7RU7H/Archive/Brain-Hacking/Learning/Improve-Your-Learning.md

 - [Interleaving](https://academicaffairs.arizona.edu/l2l-strategy-interleaving) - learning in context one task to for example exploit a system may actually help one understand how to detect it
 - Priming - briefing your brain with information of something that is upcoming have memories to reference and instantiate
 - Modelling - map out material to be learnt in model of context

+Participating in the target subject everyday
+- Do something
+- Ask questions
+- Make maps from notes to reference and memorise
+- Research something
+- Read something: learn the terminology, conceptual domains, schools of thought

 TL;DR - TODOs